Menu

 Most of the perennials you will find in this display are ones you are probably familiar with.
 If you are good at starting things from seed that is the most economical way to grow flowers.
 Instead of trying to start them indoors wait until the weather is warm, plant them in a seed tray and put them outside in the shade.
 Make sure they don’t dry out even once or the seeds will not germinate.
 Many perennials do not bloom their first year.

-It is far better to plant large amounts of a couple of flowers than to just plant two or three of many different kinds of flowers.
 Most of the perennials shown here bloom from mid-summer to fall.
 We are trying to provide flowering that occurs after the blackberries.
 That’s when bees have their hardest time finding nectar and pollen.

 Blooms: Late spring to mid-summer